The Doctor Blake Mysteries: Production

 The Doctor Blake Mysteries is produced by Melbourne-based December Media in association with Film Victoria and ABC Television, which also broadcasts it in Australia on ABC.
 The international sales are handled by British ITV Studios Global Entertainment.

 The series is set and mostly filmed in the gold rush city of Ballarat, in Victoria.
 It features Lydiard Street and many of the heritage buildings, including the Colonists Club, of which Blake is a member.
 External shots of the house and studio formerly owned by the muralist Napier Waller, in Melbourne, are used as a backdrop to represent Blake's house.

 The fourth series began airing on 5 February 2016.
 In March 2017, it was announced that the programme would be ending, with a television-movie airing after season five.
 Filming of the fifth season began in August 2016, then recommenced in August 2017 for filming of the movie-length finale.
 The fifth series began airing on 17 September 2017.

 Broadcast

 It premiered in the United Kingdom on 25 November 2013 on BBC One.
 It is also shown by a number of other European TV channels and in New Zealand.
 The series airs on selected Public Broadcasting Service (PBS) stations in the United States.
 For streaming video, Series 1-5 are all on BritBox in the US as of 2020.
 It was added to the schedule of the American network Ovation in the middle of 2022.
+The series is also available to watch on Amazon Prime Video.